Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Can I hire a guide for the Machu Picchu 4 Day Hike?

 Yes, hiring a guide is highly recommended.
-They provide valuable information about the trail and its history and ensure the safety of trekkers.
+They provide valuable information about the trail and its history, and ensure trekkers’ safety.
 Many tour companies offer guided Inca Trail tours.

 Is it possible to do the 4 Day Inca Trail Peru Machu Picchu, without a guide?